chi-purple-martins-2015/MikeHub/README.md

 ## User stories
 (guests)
 - As a guest, I want to be able to read articles.
+- As a guest, I want to see register/login and possibly see "hello, guest" in the header.

 (members)
 - As a user, I want to log in to my own account.